Naereen/FreeSMS.py/README.md

 $ FreeSMS.py -f MyMessageFile.txt
 Try to send the content of the file MyMessageFile.txt.

-$ FreeSMS.py "I like using Python to send me SMS from my laptop -- and it"s free thanks to Free !"
+$ FreeSMS.py "I like using Python to send me SMS from my laptop -- and it's free thanks to Free !"
 Will send a test message to your mobile phone.

 Copyleft 2014-17 Lilian Besson (License MIT)